frederic-perez/AmE-dictionary/data/dictionary.md

 __totter__ _v_
 __tottered__
 __touch and go__ _n_ :two: A precarious or delicate state of affairs.
-__touch base (with someone)__ _idiom_ :two: To contact someone to update them or receive an update from them. _I was just calling to touch base since it's been a few weeks since we last spoke._ _Syn_ get in touch, connect
+__touch base (with someone)__ _idiom_ :two: To contact someone to update them or receive an update from them. _I was just calling to touch base since it’s been a few weeks since we last spoke._ _Syn_ get in touch, connect
 __touchline__
 __touchy__ _adj_ :two::hammer:
 __tough cookie__ _n_ :three: A very determined person.